pauladiniz/pauladiniz/README.md

-I'm just really into problems.
+I'm just really into problems...and people.

+I build things while having fun with it, otherwise what's the point?

 <!--